SAKryukov/dotnet-solution-structure/articles/article0.md

 Note that many of my system settings correspond to US culture, but not all of them.
 If I ran through localization, the only implemented culture for this test application is "it", so I get "Organizzazione: Code Project, numero di membri al domenica 1 ottobre 2023: 15.747.139".
-(Those who know Italia better please correct me if I made a mistake somewhere.)
+(Those who know Italian better please correct me if I made a mistake somewhere.)

 The format string can be entered in two different ways.
 The XAML sample shown above demonstrates *direct content*.